-The console provides Graphical User Interface to the agents.
+The console provides Graphical User Interface and remote connection to the agents and other Acronis Backup & Recovery 11.5 components.
 Usage of the console is not licensed.
-In stand-alone editions of Acronis Backup & Recovery 11.5, the console is installed together with the agent and cannot be disconnected from it.

-Bootable Media Builder
+Bootable media builder

-With Bootable Media Builder, you can create bootable media in order to use the agents and other rescue utilities in a rescue environment.
-In stand-alone editions of Acronis Backup & Recovery 11.5, Bootable Media Builder is installed together with the agent.
+With bootable media builder, you can create bootable media in order to use the agents and other rescue utilities in a rescue environment.

+Bootable Media Builder does not require a license if installed together with an agent.
 All add-ons to the agent, if installed, will be available in a rescue environment.
+To use a media builder on a machine without an agent, you need to enter the license key or have at least one license on the license server.
+The license may be either available or assigned.